GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/index.md

 onready var ysort: YSort = $YSort
 {{< / highlight >}}

-After that exported, enums, constants, public (regular name), and pseudo-private (starting with `_`) variables, in this order.
+After that enums, constants, exported, public (regular name), and pseudo-private (starting with `_`) variables, in this order.

 Enum type names should be in `CamelCase` while the enum values themselves should be in `ALL_CAPS_SNAKE_CASE`.
-The reason for this order is that exported variables might depends on previously defined enums and constants while the enums might also depend on constants.
+The reason for this order is that exported variables might depend on previously defined enums and constants while the enums might also depend on constants.

 {{< highlight gdscript >}}
 export var number: = 0